-Each niche is different, with SEO’s aim being to help a website rank organically on a search engine results page, and PPC’s to give websites visibility online at a specific time and place (and cost).
-Whilst degrees in related fields – business and marketing, for example – can help, they are not always required as much can be learnt on the job.
+Each niche is different, with the SEO’s aim being to help a website rank organically on a search engine results page, and PPC’s to give websites visibility online at a specific time and place (and cost).
+Whilst degrees in related fields – business and marketing, for example – can help, they are not always required as much can be learned on the job.

 7. Police Constable

-As a Police Officer you will learn more about people’s behaviour and what it is to be part of a community than you possibly could in any other job.
+As a Police Officer, you will learn more about people’s behaviour and what it is to be part of a community than you possibly could in any other job.

 You will need a clear head, a friendly attitude, good leadership skills, amongst many other attributes, but with those, you could be earning upwards of £41,000 a year.